SonicCodes/flaskott/README.md

 ### Note!
-I’ll repeat, this is highly experimental, it was a proof of concept that python could do the same thing as Nodejs when it comes too hot-reloading, I highly advise you to not using it for anything other-than experimenting & research stuff.
+I’ll repeat, this is highly experimental, it was a proof of concept that python could do the same thing as Nodejs when it comes to hot-reloading, I highly advise you to not using it for anything other-than experimenting & research stuff.
 I hope you understand my message well.

 ### Licesnce